Seattle Gay News

 Seattle Commission for Sexual Minorities - 684-4503.

-Seattle Counseling Service for Sexual Minorities is a community mental health service for GLBT persons & their families.
+Seattle Counseling Service for Sexual Minorities is a community mental health service for GLBT persons & their families providing comprehensive mental health services on a sliding scale.
 323-1768.

 Seattle Police Department Sexual Minorities Community Advisory Council: email@example.com